canjs/canjs/guides/getting-started-tutorial/define.md

 this works when we continue our discussion of routing in the [next chapter](Routing.html).

 ### get <a name="get"></a>
-A get function defines what happens when a value is read on a can.Map.
+A `get` function defines what happens when a value is read on a `can.Map`.
 It is typically used to provide properties that derive their value from other properties of the map.
 This is often useful when you are dealing with routing for creating aliases.
 We'll see an example of how this is accomplished below.

 ### set <a name="set"></a>
-A set function defines what happens when a value is set on a can.Map.
+A `set` function defines what happens when a value is set on a `can.Map`.
-It is typically used to update other attributes on the can.Map as a side effect, or coerce the set value into specific format.
-For example, we might want to update the menu attribute of the Application State we defined above when the restaurant attribute is updated.
+It is typically used to update other attributes on the `can.Map` as a side effect, or coerce the set value into specific format.
+For example, we might want to update the `menu` attribute of the Application State we defined above when the `restaurant` attribute is updated.

 The setter function can take two optional arguments: